Found 325 study abroad units

 Unit synopsis

 This foundational unit introduces you to a range of creative technologies and digital literacies that will inform your creative arts practice.
-Along with lectures discussing key concepts and approaches, we take a 'lab' approach to your learning with an emphasis on curiosity and openness within 'makerspace' style workshops.
-You will have the opportunity to build on skills and ideas introduced in this unit as you progress through your studies.
-This unit emphasises creative risk tasking and experimentation to help you develop a speculative arts practice.
-It takes a satisfactory/unsatisfactory approach to assessment to encourage active and enquiring participation.
+You will engage in creative workshops with an emphasis on curiosity and openness, developing skills you will build on as you progress through your studies.
+You will also engage in a tutorial series that will consolidate your workshop experiences through critical discussion, debate and analysis that situate your experiences within broader theoretical concepts.
+This unit emphasises creative risk tasking and experimentation to help you develop a speculative arts practice and encourages active and enquiring participation.

 Approval required